X015/portainer-2.0-omv-template/README.md

 # portainer-2.0-omv-template
 Portainer 2.0 Application Template

+#Instructions

 You should be using OpenMediaVault as your OS on your NAS.
 Add the following Shares to your OMV

 - appdata